 People who have sickle cell disease always have some degree of anemia (often causing fatigue, weakness, and paleness) and may have mild jaundice Jaundice in Adults In jaundice, the skin and whites of the eyes look yellow.
 Jaundice occurs when there is too much bilirubin (a yellow pigment) in the blood—a condition called hyperbilirubinemia.
 (See also Overview... read more (yellowing of the skin and eyes).
 Some people have few other symptoms.
 Others have severe, recurring symptoms that cause enormous disability and early death.

 In people with sickle cell trait, red blood cells are not fragile and do not break easily.
 Sickle cell trait does not cause painful crises, but rarely, people die suddenly while undergoing very strenuous exercise that causes severe dehydration, such as during military or athletic training.

 Anything that reduces the amount of oxygen in the blood, such as vigorous exercise, mountain climbing, flying at high altitudes without sufficient oxygen, or an illness, may bring on a sickle cell crisis (also called an exacerbation).
 A sickle cell pain (vaso-occlusive) crisis is an episode of increased symptoms and can consist of a sudden worsening of anemia, pain (often in the abdomen or long bones of the arms and legs), fever, and sometimes shortness of breath.
 Abdominal pain may be severe, and vomiting may occur.
 Sometimes, additional complications occur with a pain crisis, including

 Acute chest syndrome can occur in people of all ages, but it is most common among children.
-Chest syndrome is characterized by severe chest pain and difficulty breathing.
-Repeated episodes of chest syndrome predispose to pulmonary hypertension (high pressure in the vessel that carries blood from the heart to the lungs).
+It is usually characterized by severe pain and difficulty breathing.
 Acute chest syndrome can be fatal.